What Does Perlite Mean?

 Perlite, recognizable as those small white bits present in your potting soil, is an amorphous volcanic glass that is used in commercial and horticulture practices.
 This mineral is different from other volcanic minerals as it can expand up to 13 times its original size when heated, resulting in a lightweight material.

-Perlite helps minimize temperature fluctuations in the soil and has a neutral pH level.
+Perlite can be helpful in providing plants with enough oxygen in their root zone, helps minimize temperature fluctuations in the soil, and has a neutral pH level.
 While it does retain moisture, it does not get soggy.
 It also does not pose any type of fire hazard or toxicity and keeps the soil free from disease, weeds, and insects.

 For weed-free and compost-rich soil, it is recommended to mix the soil with perlite as it maintains the moisture content, keeps it well aerated, and also facilitates re-wetting.
 Perlite is also inorganic and sterile, prevents compaction, and does not decompose for years.

 Using perlite to grow plants in a container can enable the pot to hold just enough oxygen and water.
 This mineral is also great for root cuttings and helps to inhabit much stronger roots than those grown in water alone.
 However, the plant might experience a fluoride burn while using perlite, resulting in leaves with brown tips.

 Perlite can be used in hydroponics, but too much of it will cause the grow medium to start to float in the presence of deep water culture.